Election Information

 Online Registration: To register to vote online, you must have a valid Arizona driver’s license and/or an Arizona non-operating ID card issued by the Motor Vehicle Division reflecting your current status as a U.S. citizen.
 Please see the link above for Arizona’s online voter registration portal.

-Arizona also has a documentary proof of citizenship requirement for registering to vote in state and local elections.
-If you do not provide documentary proof of citizenship with your Arizona state-specific voter registration form, your form will be rejected.
-Providing an Arizona driver’s license or state ID number issued after October 1, 1996, on either the state or federal voter registration form, fulfills the proof of citizenship requirement.
+Paper Registration: Arizona has a proof of citizenship requirement for registering to vote in state and local elections and to use the state voter registration form.
+Applicants who do not provide documentary proof of citizenship with their Arizona state-specific voter registration form will be rejected.
+Providing an Arizona driver’s license or state ID number issued after October 1, 1996, on either the state or federal voter registration form, fulfills the proof of citizenship requirement as long as the state finds the applicant’s record.
 You do not need to provide anything more, unless your license or state identification card was issued to you before you became a U.S. citizen.

-If you don’t have an Arizona driver’s license or state ID issued after October 1, 1996 reflecting your current status as a U.S. citizen, you must provide a different form of documentary proof of citizenship to register to vote in state and local elections.
+If you don’t have an Arizona driver’s license or state ID issued after October 1, 1996, reflecting your current status as a U.S. citizen, you will need to provide other documentary proof of citizenship to vote in state and local elections.
 Proof of citizenship includes any one of the items listed below:

 • A legible photocopy of your U.S. birth certificate and supporting legal documentation (i.e. marriage certificate) if your name has changed;

-• A legible photocopy of the identification pages of your U.S. passport;
+• A legible photocopy of the identification pages of your passport;

-• A legible photocopy of U.S. naturalization documents or your Alien Registration Number, Naturalization Certificate Number, or Citizenship Certificate Number;
+• A legible photocopy of naturalization documents or your Alien Registration Number,;

 • Indian Census Number, Bureau of Indian Affairs Card Number, Tribal Treaty Card Number, or Tribal Enrollment Number; or